m0xpd/FLIP/README.md

 # License

-The circuit design, the Eurorack implementation and all material in this repository is published under a Creative Commons CC BY-SA 4.0 [License](https://github.com/m0xpd/Flip/blob/main/LICENSE.txt)
+The circuit design, the Eurorack implementation, and all material in this repository is published under a Creative Commons CC BY-SA 4.0 [License](https://github.com/m0xpd/Flip/blob/main/LICENSE.txt)

 # Circuit Operation